 The service gives staff the time, training and support they need to provide care and support in a compassionate and personal way.
 Staff have time to listen to people, answer their questions, provide information and involve people in decisions

-Staff work together to ensure that people receive consistent, timely, coordinated, personcentred care.
+Generally, staff work together to ensure that people receive consistent, timely, coordinated, person-centred care.

 14 - Quality Assurance